-Under Mr. Kaufmann's amended and restated change in control severance agreement, in the event Mr. Kaufmann's employment with us is involuntarily terminated for reason other than cause or he resigns for good reason, in each case more than three months prior to or more than 12 months after a change in control, then Mr. Kaufmann will receive: (i) continued payment of his annual base salary as in effect immediately prior to such termination for a period of nine months; and (ii) payment of healthcare continuation costs for him and his eligible dependents for up to 12 months following the date of such termination.
-In the event Mr. Kaufmann's employment with us is involuntarily terminated for reason other than cause or he resigns for good reason, in each case within three months prior to and 12 months after a change in control, then Mr. Kaufmann will receive: (i) a lump sum amount equal to the sum of his base salary as in effect immediately prior to such termination and his target annual bonus for the year of termination; (ii) payment of healthcare continuation costs for him and his eligible dependents for up to 12 months following the date of such termination; and (iii) full accelerated vesting of any outstanding equity awards, with any options remaining exercisable until 12 months following the date of termination or the original expiration date.
+Under Ms. Grammer's amended and restated change in control severance agreement, in the event Ms. Grammer's employment with us is involuntarily terminated for reason other than cause or she resigns for good reason, in each case more than three months prior to or more than 12 months after a change in control, then Ms. Grammer will receive: (i) continued payment of her annual base salary as in effect immediately prior to such termination for a period of six months; and (ii) payment of healthcare continuation costs for her and her eligible dependents for up to 6 months following the date of such termination.
+In the event Ms. Grammer's employment with us is involuntarily terminated for reason other than cause or she resigns for good reason, in each case within three months prior to and 12 months after a change in control, then Ms. Grammer will receive: (i) a lump sum amount equal to the sum of her 75% of base salary as in effect immediately prior to such termination and 75% of her target annual bonus for the year of termination; (ii) payment of healthcare continuation costs for her and her eligible dependents for up to 9 months following the date of such termination; and (iii) full accelerated vesting of any outstanding equity awards, with any options remaining exercisable until 12 months following the date of termination or the original expiration date.

-For the purposes of Mr. Raab's amended and restated employment agreement, Dr. Caldwell's change in control severance agreement, and Mr. Kaufmann's amended and restated change in control severance agreement, "cause" means (i) the NEO's theft, dishonesty or falsification of any employment or company records that is non-trivial in nature; (ii) malicious or reckless disclosure of our confidential or proprietary information or any material breach by the NEO of his obligations under his proprietary information and inventions assignment agreement with us; (iii) the conviction of the NEO of a felony (excluding motor vehicle violations) or the commission of gross negligence or willful misconduct, where a majority of the non-employee members of the board of directors reasonably determines that such act or misconduct has (A) seriously undermined the ability of the board of directors or management to entrust him with important matters or otherwise work effectively with him, (B) substantially contributed to our loss of significant revenues or business opportunities, or (C) significantly and detrimentally affected the business or reputation of our company or any of our subsidiaries; and/or (iv) the willful failure or refusal by the NEO to follow the reasonable and lawful directives of the board of directors, provided such willful failure or refusal continues after his receipt of reasonable notice in writing of such failure or refusal and a reasonable opportunity of not less than 30 days to correct the problem.
+For the purposes of Mr. Raab's amended and restated employment agreement and Mr. Kaufmann's and Ms. Grammer's amended and restated change in control severance agreement, "cause" means (i) the NEO's theft, dishonesty or falsification of any employment or company records that is non-trivial in nature; (ii) malicious or reckless disclosure of our confidential or proprietary information or any material breach by the NEO of his or her obligations under his or her proprietary information and inventions assignment agreement with us; (iii) the conviction of the NEO of a felony (excluding motor vehicle violations) or the commission of gross negligence or willful misconduct, where a majority of the non-employee members of the board of directors reasonably determines that such act or misconduct has (A) seriously undermined the ability of the board of directors or management to entrust him or her with important matters or otherwise work effectively with him or her, (B) substantially contributed to our loss of significant revenues or business opportunities, or (C) significantly and detrimentally affected the business or reputation of our company or any of our subsidiaries; and/or (iv) the willful failure or refusal by the NEO to follow the reasonable and lawful directives of the board of directors, provided such willful failure or refusal continues after his or her receipt of reasonable notice in writing of such failure or refusal and a reasonable opportunity of not less than 30 days to correct the problem.